 Figure 1 Probability of a random fusion joining a sex chromosome and autosome.
 On the vertical axis we plot the proportion of all fusions that are SA-fusions while on the horizontal axis we plot the diploid autosome count.
 Each sex chromosome system is indicated by a unique color.

 Figure 2 Estimations across a phylogeny A) A stochastic map showing chromosome number and sex chromosome system.
 In the table we have calculated the proportion of time that each state is present in the clade and then calculated P(SA) for each of these states.
-These P(SA) values along with the proportions are used to generate the expected P(SA) for the clade as a whole.Model for the evolution of karyotype data in Drosophila.
+These values are used to generate a weighted P(SA) for the clade as a whole.
+B) Model for the evolution of karyotype data in Drosophila.
 At any instance in time a lineage will have i chromosome and either an XY or neoXY sex chromosome system.
 A lineage can make four possible transitions: δ the fusion of two autosomes, γ the fission of an autosome, σ fusion of an autosome and a sex chromosome, and ρ the transition from neoXY to XY.

-Figure 3 Estimating P(SA) across a clade.

 Ashman, Tia-Lynn, Doris Bachtrog, Heath Blackmon, Emma E Goldberg, Matthew W Hahn, Mark Kirkpatrick, Jun Kitano, et al. 2014.
 “Tree of Sex: A Database of Sexual Systems.”
 Scientific Data 1: 140015.